PCC. Local. Global. Integrated.

 Information Systems/Software

-1. The provision of email and internet access is for business purposes.
-The use of email as a business communication tool is subject to the same archiving rules as paper correspondence.
-When sending emails, the same duties of care and etiquette as in paper correspondence must be observed.
+1. the provision of e-mail and Internet access is for business purposes.
+The use of e-mail as a means of business communication is subject to the same archiving rules as correspondence on paper.

-2. PCC has purchased software compliant with the applicable licence terms for all workstations.
-Employees are not permitted to copy the software protected by licence agreements for private use, nor are they permitted to install private software at their workstation.
+2 PCC has purchased software for all workstations under the applicable license conditions.
+Employees are not permitted to copy such software protected by license agreements for private purposes, nor conversely to install private software at the workplace.

-3. Employees may, to a limited extent, utilize PCC’s internet connection and e-mail infrastructure for personal use, provided that this does not impair their work performance, pose or increase a security risk or make use of significant resources.
-In this case, all e-mails shall be considered business e-mails.
+3. employees may make limited personal use of the Internet connection and PCC’s e-mail infrastructure, provided that this does not impair their work performance, does not create or increase a security risk and does not use significant resources.
+All e-mails are then considered business e-mails.

 4. Employees must not under any circumstances misuse PCC’s information and communications media for illegal or unethical purposes.